|Report date||Case description|

 The patient was previously treated with natalizumab for approximately 2 years with a high anti-JCV antibody index in serum (>1.5) prior to initiation of natalizumab treatment.
 The last infusion of natalizumab occurred in September 2018.
 The patient had increasingly worsening neurological symptoms and MRI changes in October 2018.
 Ocrelizumab treatment was started in November 2018 (full first dose).
 At the end of December 2018 the patient experienced further clinical deterioration.
 An MRI performed mid-January 2019 showed further changes and a CSF analysis positive for JCV DNA confirmed the diagnosis of PML.3

-A 78-year-old patient treated with ocrelizumab for approximately two years (last infusion in February 2019), diagnosed as a result of clinical and MRI findings compatible with PML and subsequent detection of a high number of JCV DNA copies in the CSF, with ocrelizumab as a probable contributor.
-The patient had a long-standing history of MS but had not been previously treated with a disease modifying therapy.
-However, other confounding factors were reported by the physician, namely the patient’s age with potential immunosenescence, low ALC prior to treatment with ocrelizumab (max CTCAE grade 1, no subtypes available), as well as low ALC (max grade 2), low CD4+ (max grade 2) and low CD8+ counts during treatment.
-The potential contribution of ocrelizumab treatment to this PML case is difficult to quantify but cannot be ruled out.3
+A 78-year-old patient treated with ocrelizumab for approximately 2 years (last infusion in February 2019), diagnosed as a result of clinical and MRI findings compatible with PML and subsequent detection of a high number of JCV DNA copies in the CSF, with ocrelizumab as a probable contributor.
+The patient had a long-standing history of MS but had not been previously treated with a DMT.
+However, other confounding factors were reported by the physician, namely the patient’s age with potential immunosenescence, low ALC prior to treatment with ocrelizumab (max CTCAE Grade 1, no subtypes available), as well as low ALC (max Grade 2), low CD4+ (max Grade 2) and low CD8+ counts during treatment.
+The potential contribution of ocrelizumab treatment to this PML case is difficult to quantify but cannot be ruled out.
+Following the PML diagnosis, the patient was monitored and supported.
+However, we have since been informed that the patient passed away.3

-Note: All of the above PML cases were non-fatal as of the time of each respective report.3
+Note: All of the above PML cases were non-fatal as of the time of each respective report.
+However, we have since been informed that the patient from September 2019 passed away.3

 aConfounding of adverse event reporting occurs when the assessment of association between exposure to a drug and an adverse event is distorted by the effect of one or several other variables that are also risk factors for the outcome of interest;6,7 in the cases detailed above, confounding variables included such factors as prior treatment with another DMT (carry-over PML), age-related immunosenescence and lymphopenia.